jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* *Ivan* venue is no longer available.
+* *Riaan* will create tasks for everyone to signup on meetup.com, and for the camp.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------